-Apple uses iOS operating system on all their mobile devices like iPhone and iPad.
-You should have a wireless network connection in order to use these smart devices.
-Having a good Wi-Fi connection allows your iOS devices to work in harmony to get what you need from Internet either using Safari browser or through apps.
+Apple uses iOS operating system on their popular iPhone models.
+You should have a wireless network connection in order to use this smart devices.
+Having a good Wi-Fi connection allows your iOS devices to work in harmony to get what you need from internet either using Safari browser or through apps.
 But Wi-Fi connection issues are very common even on the brand new iPhones.
-Though Apple releases fixe for these problems these Wi-Fi problems still exist for many users.
-In this article let us explain some simple fixes for Wi-Fi connection issues in iOS11.
+Though Apple releases fixe for problems these Wi-Fi problems still exist for many users.
+In this article let us explain some simple fixes for Wi-Fi connection issues in iPhone.

-What Kind of Wi-Fi Problems Occurs in iOS11?
+What Kind of Wi-Fi Problems Occurs in iPhone?